appsmithorg/appsmith-docs/website/docs/reference/widgets/list.md

 {{List1.selectedItem.bookName}}
 ```

-To access the index of the selected item in the list, you can use:
+To access the index of the selected item in the list, you can use the following:

 ```javascript